estebanmunchjones2019/nodemailer-form-article/Readme.md

     port: your port number,
     secure: true, // true for 465, false for other ports
     auth: {
-        user: 'your user',
+        user: 'your@email',
-        pass: 'your password'
+        pass: 'your password.'
     }
 });